Preparing quasienergy states on demand: A parametric oscillator: Abstract

 \section{Abstract}

-We study a parametrically driven nonlinear oscillator where the driving frequency is close to twice the oscillator eigenfrequency.
-By judiciously choosing the frequency detuning and adiabatically increasing the driving strength, one can prepare any even quasienergy state starting from the oscillator ground state.
-This is a consequence of a specific behavior of the quasienergy levels related to the oscillator symmetry.
+We study a nonlinear oscillator, which is parametrically driven at a frequency close to twice its eigenfrequency.
+By judiciously choosing the frequency detuning and linearly increasing the driving amplitude, one can prepare any even quasienergy state starting from the oscillator ground state.
+Such state preparation is effectively adiabatic.
 We find the Wigner distribution of the prepared states.
-We also discuss the Landau-Zener transitions in the Floquet dynamics and show that one can prepare on demand a superposition of quasienergy states via controlled nonadiabaticity.
-We find the spectrum of the transient radiation emitted by the oscillator after it has been prepared in a quasienergy state.
+For a different choice of the frequency detuning, the adiabaticity breaks down, which allows one to prepare on demand a superposition of quasienergy states using Landau-Zener-type transitions.
+We find the characteristic spectrum of the transient radiation emitted by the oscillator after it has been prepared in a given quasienergy state.